Propagation of weakly advantageous mutations in cancer cell population: Methods

 In relation to the events shown in Fig~\ref{fig1} we use the following notation.

-$N(t)$ denotes the number of cells in the analyzed cancer population and by $N_{C}$, we denote the population capacity parameter (see Methods Eq~(\ref{eq:death_intensity}).
+$N(t)$ denotes population size, i.e., the expected number of cells in the analyzed cancer population and by $N_{C}$, we denote the population capacity parameter.
 We often drop $t$ (time) writing $N(t)=N$, for conciseness.
-The intensity of death processes is assumed to depend on the population size $N(t)$ and population capacity parameter $N_{C}$ by a power function with exponent denoted by $A$ (see Methods Eq~(\ref{eq:death_intensity})).
+The intensity of death processes is assumed to depend on the population size $N(t)$ and population capacity parameter $N_{C}$ by a power function with exponent denoted by $A$ (see Eq~(\ref{eq:death_intensity})).

-By $l$ we denote the number of weakly advantageous passenger mutations in a cancer cell, $n_{l}(t)=n_{l}$ stands for the size (number of cells) of the subpopulation of cancer cells population, of cells harbouring $l$ weakly advantageous passenger mutations.
+By $l$ we denote the number of weakly advantageous passenger mutations in a cancer cell, $n_{l}(t)=n_{l}$ stands for the size (expected number of cells) of the subpopulation of cancer cells population, of cells harbouring $l$ weakly advantageous passenger mutations.
 We also call the sub-population $n_{l}$ - type or class with $l$ mutations.
-By $f$ we denote the value of the positive selection coefficient (see Methods Eq~(\ref{eq:birth_fit})).
+By $f$ we denote the value of the positive selection coefficient.
 The probability of acquiring a mutation in a cell division is denoted by $p_{f}$.

 All variables and parameters presented above are listed in Table~\ref{table_1} below.